 The three young Jewish men response to the king was clear and affirmative that they will not worship the image.
 For they said, “‘O Nebuchadnezzar, we do not need to defend ourselves before you in this matter.
 If we are thrown into the blazing furnace, the God we serve is able to save us from it, and he will rescue us from your hand, O king.
 But even if he does not, we want you to know, O king, that we will not serve your gods or worship the image of gold you have set up’” (Daniel 3:16-18)

 Then, Nebuchadnezzar was furious with Shadrach, Meshach and Abednego, and his attitude toward them changed.
 And he ordered the fiery furnace heated seven times hotter than usual and commanded some of the strongest soldiers in his army to tie them up and throw them into the fiery furnace.
-And the king’s command was so urgent and the furnace so hot that the flames of the fire killed the soldiers who took them up (Daniel 3:19-23)
+And the king’s command was so urgent and the furnace so hot that the flames of the fire killed the soldiers who threw the three young men in the furnace (Daniel 3:19-23)

 So, Shadrach, Meshach and Abednego came out of the fire, and all the officials crowded around them.
 They saw that the fire had not harmed their bodies, nor was a hair of their heads singed; their robes were not scorched, and there was no smell of fire on them (Daniel 3:26a-27).